open-edge-platform/edge-microvisor-toolkit/design-proposals/README.md

 ### Scope

-The proposal process should be used for any notable change or addition to the language, libraries and tools.
+The proposal process should be used for any notable change or addition to the language, libraries, and tools.
 “Notable” includes (but is not limited to):

 - New features, such as the addition of a new component or a feature.
 - Build infrastructure changes